Written By Jess Feldman

 Did the teaching style match your learning style?

 Berkeley made the curriculum very accessible for all types of learners.
 I learned by doing as much as I learned by listening at the boot camp!
 In my cohort, there was a main instructor and two or three teaching assistants.
 The boot camp made sure to teach every subject so it reached each type of learner.

 What did you learn at Berkeley UX/UI Boot Camp?

 Were your instructors also Berkeley professors?

-Since the boot camp is [offered through] an extension school of UC Berkeley, our boot camp instructors were employed by Trilogy Education Services, a 2U, Inc. brand.
+Since the boot camp is [offered through] an extension school of UC Berkeley, our boot camp instructors were employed by the boot camp.
 The instructor I had was working as a UX Designer at LinkedIn.
 Our TAs worked at startups.
 We also had a substitute teacher that worked at Wells Fargo.
 All of them had an amazing amount of experience behind their belts.

 What kinds of projects did you work on while at Berkeley Boot UX/UI Camp?

 We had four major projects throughout the program.
 The first two group projects tasked us with building an app.
 We had three weeks to complete these projects, and they taught us the process to design an app, such as user testing and user research.